Admission Criteria and How to Apply

 All application materials must be received before your application for admission can be evaluated.
 A complete application consists of the following:

-- An online application submitted to Graduate Studies along with KU's graduate application fee.
-The application fee is $65 for domestic applicants and $85 for international applicants.
+- An online application submitted to Graduate Studies along with KU's graduate application fee ($65 for domestic applicants and $85 for international applicants).